-As among How-To Geek Points, you still need to use HTTPS when it is possible to protect you from "man-in-middle" attacks.
-Similarly, Tor is only as strong as the browser that before have had security holesso it's worth making sure you always have the latest version.
+As among How-To Geek Points, you still need to use HTTPS whenever possible to protect yourself from “man-in-the-middle” attacks.
+Likewise, Tor is only as strong as the browser that before have had security holesso it's worth making sure you always have the latest version.

 Do you need Tor browser?

-As mentioned above; If you are an average user looking at cat GIFs and visiting Facebook, you probably do not need to worry that the government spies your activity and Tor just wants to slow down your connection.
+As mentioned above; if you're an average user looking at cat GIFs and visiting Facebook, you probably do not have to worry about the government spying on your activity and Tor just wants to slow down your connection.
 It is more likely that you need to ensure Your internet rather than anonymize it, e.g. when using public Wi-Fi.
 In this case, be sure you use HTTPS on all sites that support it and use one VPN connection to encrypt all your traffic.

 If you want to remain anonymous because you download large files and do not want other people to see what you download, e.g. on BitTorrent (or with Popcorn Time), Tor is not a good solution.
 It will not keep you anonymous and you will slow down everyone else's traffic for no reason.
 In that case, it is also one VPNyou need to get hold of.